TABLE OF CONTENTS

 There are a lot of misconceptions regarding debit card processing in the payments space.
 Today, we will demystify this concept together as we explore this method of payment processing.
 With more customers paying with debit cards and preferring this method more than ever, now is the time to ensure your business is set up to fulfill their needs.
 But what takes place during a debit card transaction?
 As a business owner, it’s also important you’re familiar with debit card processing fees and how debit and credit card processing are alike.

-To understand why debit card processing is so popular and its role in your business, it’s important to understand how it all works.
+To understand why accepting debit cards is so popular and why it plays an important role in your business, you first need to understand how it all works.
 Let’s get started!

 The Basics of Debit Card Processing